blentz/showoff/documentation/USAGE_NEW_SERVER.md

    - Include the presentation file structure
    - Describe the expected vs. actual behavior
    - Include any error messages from the console
-   - Mention that you're using `SHOWOFF_USE_NEW_SERVER=true`
+   - Mention that you're using v0.22.0+ (new architecture is default)

 ### Step 3: Prepare for Legacy Removal

-In version 0.23.0, the legacy architecture will be removed completely.
+In version 0.24.0, the legacy architecture will be removed completely.
 To prepare:

 1. Test all your presentations with the new architecture (now the default)
 2. Update any custom templates or plugins to work with the new architecture